JS-DevTools/karma-config/README.md

 Features
 --------------------------
 - Applies sensible defaults, but will never override your settings
-- Uses the appropraite browsers for the OS (e.g. Safari on Mac, Edge on Windows)
+- Uses the appropraite browsers for the platform (e.g. Safari on Mac, Edge on Windows)
 - Uses headless browsers when running in CI/CD
 - Produces code-coverage reports if `KARMA_COVERAGE` env var is set, or if you add `--coverage` when running Karma